Dire Dawa: Education

 The Dire Dawa University was founded in 2006.

 Places of worship

 Among the places of worship, there are predominantly Muslim mosques.
 There are also a few churches, Christian churches and temples : Ethiopian Orthodox Tewahedo Church, Ethiopian Evangelical Church Mekane Yesus (Lutheran World Federation), Ethiopian Kale Heywet Church, Ethiopian Catholic Archeparchy of Addis Abeba (Catholic Church), Ethiopian Full Gospel Believers' Church.

+Government

+The Dire Dawa City Administration is governed by the Mayor.
+The lowest administrative unit is woreda where the woreda administrator is a representative of the executive power, elected by council.

 In literature

 Dire Dawa was the inspiration for the fictional town "Debra Dowa", capital of the fictional East African nation "Azania" in the "outrageously un-politically correct tale" Black Mischief by the English author, Evelyn Waugh.